andrasq/node-restiq/Readme.md

 add shared middleware step to be called before every request after the `pre()` steps have all finished.

-### app.finally( func )

-add shared middleware step to be called after every other applicable middleware step has run.
-The finally steps are run regardless, even if the middleware chain errors out part-way.

 ### app.get( path, handler, [handler2, ...] )

 add a GET route, with handlers to run in the order listed